canada-ca/Open_First_Whitepaper/4_Open_Source_Code.md

 The public can use our code as the basis of wholly proprietary and commercial systems.
 Notifications that our work is used in a new system are always greatly appreciated.

 ### Code Repositories
+- Framagit
+- Gitlab
+- Github

+### Actions
+The GC will:
+- publish guidance for departments and agencies to release code developed interaly as OSS;
+- require that all newly developed code be published as OSS, starting immediately;

 ### Examples
 #### US